awesomeahi95/se-challenge-payroll/README.md

 3. Check if you have pip
 ```
 ```
 If you do not have pip follow '4.
 Install pip' command then continue.
-If you have pip installed ignore '4.
-Install pip' command and continue.
+If you have pip installed skip to '5.
+Install requirements.txt file to get required packages for running API'.

 4. Install pip
 ```